-The Company also acquires inventory from the ultimate parent entity and other related parties.
-The amount of inventory purchased during the year totalled \$1,576 million (2013: \$1,499 million).
+The Company also acquires inventory from the ultimate parent entity.
+The amount of inventory purchased during the year totalled \$1,824 million (2014: \$1,576 million).

 The ultimate parent entity undertakes borrowings from external parties and on-lends the proceeds to the Company.
 Interest is charged to the Company at rates consistent with bank rates in the countries of the currencies transacted.